William Fulco: Personal life

-Fulco was public about his alcoholism froom 1968 to 1985.
-He was able to become sober via a Washington, D.C. program.
+Fulco was public about his alcoholism from 1968 to 1985.
+He was able to become sober via a Washington, D.C., program.
 Fulco later helped others via community alcohol addiction groups.
-During the late 1980's, Fuclo recalled the alochol groups nearly turned into AIDS support groups as the AIDS epidemic tore through the United States and the groups became a place to mourn loved ones and find community.
-He recalls it was one of the most profound times in his life and "these people had learned how to live in a way I hadn’t.
+During the late 1980s, Fulco recalled the alcohol groups nearly turned into AIDS support groups as the AIDS epidemic tore through the United States and the groups became a place to mourn loved ones and find community.
+He recalls it was one of the most profound times in his life and "these people had learned how to live in a way I hadn't.
 I had to learn from them."

-Fulco died November 29, 2021 at Sacred Heart Jesuit Center in Los Gatos from pulmonary fibrosis at the age of 85.
+Fulco died November 29, 2021, at Sacred Heart Jesuit Center in Los Gatos from pulmonary fibrosis at the age of 85.